 Remembering Joe Dolce’s “Shaddap You Face”

 In the early 1980s, a “novelty” song started getting a lot of play on the radio around where I lived.
-It was by the US/Australian artist Joe Dolce and it was called “Shaddap You Face”.
-The song which is sung in a heavily Italian accented pidgen English revolves around a young rebellious boy and his Mamma’s reaction to his attitude.
+It was by the US/Australian artist Joe Dolce, and it was called “Shaddap You Face”.
+The song, which is sung in heavily Italian accented pidgin English, revolves around a young rebellious boy and his Mamma’s reaction to his attitude.

 So here is Joe Dolce singing his classic hit live (with malfunctioning silly string).
 If you love it, why not drop by Amazon and download Shaddap You Face.

 Here is the version we heard on the radio:

 …and here is Samuel L. Jackson channeling Joe Dolce: